Gray asexuality

-Graysexuality, gray asexuality, or gray-sexuality (also spelled grey) is a sexuality within the asexual spectrum.
+Gray asexuality, gray-sexuality or graysexuality (also spelled grey) is a sexuality within the asexual spectrum.
 It is often defined as limited amounts of sexual attraction that can vary in intensity.
 Individuals who identify with gray asexuality are referred to as being gray-A or gray ace, and are within what is referred to as the "asexual umbrella".
 Within the asexual spectrum are terms such as demisexual, graysexual, asexual, and many other types of non-allosexual identities.

 The emergence of online communities, such as the Asexual Visibility and Education Network (AVEN), has given graysexual people locations to discuss their orientation.

 Definitions

 General

-Gray asexuality is considered the gray area between asexuality and allosexuality, in which a person may experience sexual attraction in variety of "unconventional" ways.
+Gray asexuality is considered the gray area between asexuality and allosexuality, in which a person may experience sexual attraction in a variety of "unconventional" ways.